lanl/vpic-kokkos/docs/source/field_ionization.rst

   This diagnostic also outputs a file with the number of macro-electrons in the reqested timesteps.
 This is specifically done for the species specifically named `electron`.
-This diagnostic doesn't create files for species that do not ionize ( i.e., ionization_energy set
+This diagnostic doesn't create files for species that do not ionize ( i.e., ionization_energy set to 0)